BMW GROUP LEGAL COMPLIANCE CODE.

 Compliance Management System.

-The BMW Group Compliance Management System includes a large number of instruments and measures to support compliance with legal requirements.
+The BMW Group Compliance Management System includes a large number of preventive, monitoring, control, and response measures to support compliance with legal and ethical requirements.
 These apply to all BMW Group units worldwide.
-Where additional compliance requirements exist in individual countries or business units (e.g. Financial Services), these are met by applying local or business-specific compliance regulations and instruments.
+Where additional compliance requirements exist in individual countries or business units, these are met by applying local or business-specific compliance regulations and instruments.